lanl-ansi/PowerModels.jl/README.md

 `Pkg.clone("git@github.com:lanl-ansi/PowerModels.jl.git")`

 At least one solver is required for running PowerModels.
-Using the open-source solver Ipopt is recommended, as it is extremely fast, and can be used to solve a wide variety of problems and network formulations in PowerModels.
-Ipopt is installed in Julia via,
+Using the open-source solver Ipopt is recommended, as it is extremely fast, and can be used to solve a wide variety of the problems and network formulations provided in PowerModels.
+The Ipopt solver is installed via,

 `Pkg.add("Ipopt")`

 ## Basic Usage

-Once PowerModels is installed, Ipopt is installed, and a network data file (e.g. "nesta\_case3\_lmbd.m") has been acquired, then an AC Optimal Power Flow can be executed with,
+Once PowerModels is installed, Ipopt is installed, and a network data file (e.g. "nesta\_case3\_lmbd.m") has been acquired, an AC Optimal Power Flow can be executed with,
 ```
 using PowerModels
 using Ipopt